 What additional resources are available for Dream Act applicants?

-Also, the Educators for Fair Consideration (E4FC) website has a great selection of materials available to help navigate this process.
-Check out: THE CALIFORNIA DREAM ACT: A FINANCIAL AID GUIDE FOR UNDOCUMENTED STUDENTS.
+The Immigrants Rising website has a great selection of materials available to help navigate this process.
+Check out: The CALIFORNIA DREAM ACT: A FINANCIAL AID GUIDE FOR UNDOCUMENTED STUDENTS.

 Other helpful links: